My Migraine Story

 In telling my migraine story, I hope to help someone reading this realize you can’t let fear keep you from facing reality.
 That fear may cause you damage that can’t be repaired, fortunately, my story had a happy ending but it could have been a lot different.

-4 thoughts on “My Migraine Story”
+4 responses to “My Migraine Story”

 Hi, Tiffany: I've been a migraine sufferer for 26 years.
 Unless you've had a migraine, no one understands the debilitating intensity of the pain (as you know).
 I, too, took Topamax for years.
 It took me years to figure out what causes my migraines, and although everyone is different, I want to share with you so, just in case, this ends up being your problem, too.
 Mine are food additive and foods, specifically, MSG, nitrates and other nasty food additives.
 Also, unfortunately, chocolate!
 I love chocolate, but it doesn't love me back!
 I've become a "vanilla" girl.
 Anyway, I now make 80% of our meals from scratch (I don't make things like bread and pasta from scratch).
 I never make processed foods out of the box that have a list of ingredients a mile long.
 When I buy processed foods, I look for things with as few ingredients as possible (like potato chips, whose ingredients are potatoes, salt, oil).
 This strategy has worked for me for about 10 years now and I'm off the Topamax and I get migraines about 5 or 6 times a year (instead of several a week).
 Usually, when I've gotten a migraine, I've cheated by eating chocolate OR we have eaten dinner out at a restaurant and I've gotten one (surprisingly, many restaurants do not make things from scratch and buy food products, such as mashed potatoes, out of a box!
 We don't go out much!).
 One time, when I questioned a waitress about whether or not they made things from scratch, she rudely told me that the only thing she could guarantee was made from scratch was a salad with veggies only and no salad dressing (in other words, the stuff they put on the grilled chicken for the salad came from a package mix and they didn't make their salad dressing from scratch).
 Sorry to be long-winded, but if my sharing helps another migraine sufferer NOT have a migraine, then it's worth taking the time to comment!
 Thanks for sharing your story!